MScBiomedicalInformatics/MSIB32500/lectures/lecture6.md

 ## Week 6 Homework: :house:

 In this tutorial, we detected the DEGs between WT Control (3 samples) and KO Treatment at 24 hours (3 samples).
 Using similar analysis workflow, develop an R analysis pipleine (script) to detect the DEGs between WT Control and KO Treatment at 8 hour.
 Create a list of **overlaping significant DEG** with the top 100 DEGs between KO Treatment at 24 hours and KO Treatment at 8 hour.
-Define 'significant' as those genes with a **adjusted p-value less than 0.1.**
+Define 'significant' as those genes with an **adjusted p-value smaller than 0.1.**

 Submit your homework via e-mail.